 Source data purged within 72 hours.
 Only hashed report retained.

 CSAA is an investigative support tool.
 It does not determine guilt or innocence.
 Results are probabilistic assessments of cognitive authenticity and should be used as one component of a comprehensive investigation.
 Beverly Index LLC does not render legal opinions.
-The NOST methodology is published and peer-reviewed (SSRN DOI: 10.2139/ssrn.6447802; Frontiers in Psychology MS 1834364 under review).
+The NOST methodology is described in a preprint on SSRN (DOI: 10.2139/ssrn.6447802), with a companion manuscript under peer review at Frontiers in Psychology (MS 1834364).
 Formal sensitivity and specificity metrics are under development.
 All assessments are conducted by or under the supervision of the Principal Investigator.
 CSAA reports are designed to meet Daubert admissibility standards; however, admissibility determinations are made by the presiding court.